Skip to Content

 Method

-2. Boil the sweet potatoes: Bring a large pot of water along with 2 teaspoons salt to a boil over high heat.
+2. Bring a large pot of water and 2 teaspoons of the salt to a boil over high heat.
 Add the sweet potatoes and simmer until fork-tender, about 15 minutes.

 4. Drain the sweet potatoes and return them to the pot.
-Using a potato ricer or masher, mash the cooked sweet potatoes together with the remaining ¼ cup butter, ¼ cup brown sugar, maple syrup, vanilla, lemon juice, heavy cream, remaining 1 teaspoon salt, eggs, nutmeg, cinnamon and ginger, until smooth.
+Using a potato ricer or masher, mash the cooked sweet potatoes together with the remaining 1 teaspoon salt, the remaining ¼ cup melted butter, remaining ⅓ cup brown sugar, remaining ½ teaspoon cinnamon, maple syrup, vanilla, lemon juice, heavy cream, eggs, nutmeg, and ginger, until smooth.

-5. Spread the sweet potato mixture evenly in the baking dish.
-Top it with 1 1/2 cups of marshmallows, followed by the streusel topping, crumbling it into pieces.
+5. Spread the sweet potato mixture evenly into the prepared baking dish.
+Top with 1½ cups of the marshmallows, then crumble the streusel topping over the marshmallows.
+Sprinkle with the pecans and the remaining ½ cup marshmallows.

-7. Bake for 25-30 minutes, until the marshmallow topping has browned.
-If the marshmallows start to brown too quickly, spray some foil with cooking spray and cover the dish, oil side down, taking care to not let it come in contact with the top of the casserole.
+6. Bake for 25 to 30 minutes, until the marshmallow topping is golden brown.
+If the marshmallows brown too quickly, cover with foil.
 Let sit for 5 minutes before serving.

 Nutrition Info